 - What is the policy around water activities?
 Who supervises the children during water activities?

-- How does the camp accommodate children who have special needs, such as asthma, diabetes, or allergies?
+- How does the summer camp accommodate children who have special needs, such as asthma, diabetes, or allergies?

 - Are counselors or other camp staff required to be certified in CPR and First Aid?